-The store-and-release project in the upper Connecticut River watershed is comprised of three developments spanning a 26-mile reach of the Connecticut River between river miles (RM) 268.2 and 294.5.
+The Fifteen Mile Falls store-and-release project in the upper Connecticut River watershed is comprised of three developments spanning a 26-mile reach of the Connecticut River between river miles (RM) 268.6 and 294.5 at the top of Moore Reservoir.

 |Owner||Great River Hydro, LLC|